TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - On entering the Storefront view:
   - A regular notification titled exactly "Status Updates" shall be shown.
   - An assistive notification announcing "Storefront opened" shall be emitted.
+  - The status notification body shall summarize counts by terminal states (for example completed/rejected/cancelled) and direct users to purchase history for details.

 ### 17.2 Purchase Wizard